HyperService-Consortium/UIP/uiputils/README.md

 ##### property functions

-an object of the functions in contract abi.
+An object of the functions in contract abi.

 ```python
 >>> nsb.functions.isOwner(Web3.toChecksumAddress("0xe1300d8ea0909faa764c316436ad0ece571f62b2")).call()
 False
 ```

-function call() helps execute the function.
+Function call() helps execute the function.

 ##### attribute address

+The address where the contract deployed at.

 ##### attribute web3

+The RPC-host which control the blockchain that the contract belongs to.

 ##### property abi

+All the methods that the contract provides.

 ##### property bytecode

+The .bin file content of the contract's code.

 ##### function funcs(void)

-return all the functions in contract abi
+Return all the functions in the contract abi.

 ```python
 >>> nsb.funcs()
 [<Function addAction(bytes32,bytes32,bytes32)>, ...]
 ```

-##### function func(string functions name, *args)
+##### function func(string function_name, *args)

+Execute the function in the contract abi.

 ```python
 >>> nsb.func('isOwner', Web3.toChecksumAddress("0xe1300d8ea0909faa764c316436ad0ece571f62b2"))